 How to plant: Because it’s useful as groundcover, we divide the clump and plant these as plugs, putting a bulb in every few inches.
 Plant it at a depth of six inches.

-Where to plant: Plant in either shade or sun.
-It’s useful under other perennials or in front of things like ginger lily.
+Where to plant: It’s useful under other large perennials or in front of things like ginger lily.
 A mass of this in a shady bed looks very tropical.
 Note: this isn’t a plant for dry shade or for where there is root competition with trees.

-Our Bulbs: We dig and ship a mature, golf-ball-sized bulb clump with many surrounding pups.
+Our Bulbs: We dig and ship a mature, tennis-ball-sized bulb clump with many surrounding pups.